Private cellular networks provide secure, reliable, cost-effective connectivity compared to public cellular and Wi-Fi solutions

 Private 5G on campuses

-Universities, hospitals, military bases, hotels, businesses, and apartment buildings, as well as other campuses, venues, and facilities that require connectivity for a large number of people or devices can benefit from the speed, security, and capacity of a Private Cellular Network.
+Universities, hospitals, military bases, hotels, businesses, and apartment buildings, as well as other campuses, venues, and facilities that require connectivity for a large number of people or devices can benefit from the speed, security, and capacity of a PCN.
 As mentioned above, campuses operate similarly to smart cities, addressing comparable issues such as IoT connectivity, smart lighting, security, and public Wi-Fi.

 Private 5G in large public venues

 Large public venues including airports and stadiums frequently require robust coverage both inside and outside their facility to support the connectivity needs of their retailers, security teams, IoT devices, and hundreds to thousands of visitors.
-Private cellular networks can securely deliver that connectivity.
+PCNs can securely deliver that connectivity.

 Private 5G for utilities

-Private LTE and 5G networks enable utility companies to connect their IoT applications to devices like smart meters, transformers, battery-based energy storage devices, other types of grid infrastructure, and vehicles used by their mobile workforce more effectively and affordably.
+Private 5G and LTE networks enable utility companies to connect their IoT applications to devices like smart meters, transformers, battery-based energy storage devices, other types of grid infrastructure, and vehicles used by their mobile workforce more effectively and affordably.

 Private 5G for mining, oil, and gas